Jacob Wilhelm Frohne

 Jacob Wilhelm Frohne (15 August 1832 – 13 July 1909), usually referred to as J. W. Frohne was a Danish master mason, architect and art collector.
 A book about 18th-century Danish faience manufacturers by him was published posthumously in 1910.
 His two villas at Vodroffsvej 8 and Vodroffsvej 10 were individually listed in the Danish registry of protected buildings and places in 1980.

 Early life and education

 Frohne was born in Flensburg, the son of master butcher Johan Christian Frohne (1806–1886) and Marie Jürgensen (1808–1889).
 He attended Flensburg Latin School and was a mason's apprentice from 1849.
 In 1852, he moved to Copenhagen.
 In 1853–1854, he went abroad as a journeyman.

 Career

 Back in Copenhagen, he spent some time working as an executing architect for Niels Sigfred Nebelong before in 1850 setting up his own business as a master mason in Copenhagen.
-He worked on the construction of Johanne Louise Heiberg's villa in the Tosenvænget neighborhood, Hvidøre and Springforbi north of Copenhagen, Aalborg Cathedral School in Aalborg tand, History|College of Advanced Technologies and Marstrand's Brewery in Copenhagen.
+He worked on the construction of Johanne Louise Heiberg's villa in the Tosenvænget neighborhood, Hvidøre and Springforbi north of Copenhagen, Aalborg Cathedral School in Aalborg tand, College of Advanced Technologies and Marstrand's Brewery in Copenhagen.

 He was also charged with the construction of three villas at Vodrofvej by Niels Wolff in Frederiksberg.